dialex/start-testing/docs/tools/mnemonics.md

   - Maintainability: flexibility, extensibility, simplicity, readability, modularity, refactorability
   - Portability: localisation, internationalization, adaptability, reusability

+### Bugs

+- When creating mechanisms to detect errors: **`FAILURE`** by [Ben Simo](https://www.questioningsoftware.com/2007/08/failure-usability.html)
+  - Functional: Do we detect errors automatically?
+Can users report errors?
+  - Appropriate: Are errors reported instantly, to the right audience?
+Do we have false errors?
+  - Impact: Does it fail as soon as possible?
+Is the user flow blocked?
+What do users lose?
+  - Log: Are logs acessible, detailed, searchable?
+  - UI: Is the error message understandable by users?
+  - Recovery: Does the message help users recover from the error?
+Can they contact support?
+  - Emotions: What does a user feel when an error occurs?
+Does the error message ease or worsen that pain?

 ### Automation

 - When writing unit tests: **`SIPIFFI`** adapted by Diogo Nunes